 By Sean Zucker –

 Human flight, the 1980 U.S.A.
-Men’s Olympic Hockey team and shirataki noodles?
-All three have been referred to as miracles, the last of which due to their nutritional value and utter lack of calories.
+Men’s Olympic Hockey team and Shirataki noodles?
+All three have been referred to as miracles, the last of which are due to their nutritional value and utter lack of calories.
 While maybe not in the same category of redefining human travel or defeating the heavily favored Soviet Union on the ice, experts agree shirataki noodles are a dietary secret that’s due for their moment in the spotlight.

-Notably, the noodles are remarkably low in calories, to point they are almost entirely devoid of them.
+Notably, the noodles are remarkably low in calories, to the point they are almost entirely devoid of them.
 Healthline suggests this is possibly due to their composition which is roughly 97 percent water.
 The other 3 percent is derived of glucomannan fiber, a highly nutritious soluble fiber that presents a series of its own benefits.
-Perhaps chief among these, is their ability to absorb up to 50 times their weight in water, making anyone eating them feel fuller faster and for longer, discouraging unnecessary excess munching.
+Perhaps chief among these is their ability to absorb up to 50 times their weight in water, making anyone eating them feel fuller faster and for longer, discouraging unnecessary excess munching.

 One 1999 study has recently re-emerged to connect shirataki noodles and glucomannan fiber with helping to manage type 2 diabetes.
 The University of Toronto’s work examined the impact of glucomannan on type 2 diabetes patients and found that over an eight-week period those who regularly ingested it saw a significant reduction in blood sugar levels and improved heart disease risk factors.

 The University of Connecticut followed up by investigating the impact miracle noodles have on cholesterol levels.
-Its findings, the cumulation of fourteen studies, found glucomannan appearing to beneficially affect total cholesterol, LDL cholesterol and even body weight.
+Its findings, the cumulation of fourteen studies, found glucomannan appears to beneficially affect total cholesterol, LDL cholesterol and even body weight.

-If you’re having trouble digesting all of these benefits, so to speak, the noodles have you covered here as well.
+If you’re having trouble digesting all of these Shirataki noodle health benefits, so to speak, the noodles have you covered here as well.
 They have been linked astonishingly with helping adults and children combat constipation.
 The University of Iowa found glucomannan to specifically aid constipated children, both those on laxatives and those not taking any.
 The Institute of Nutritional Science at Chung Shan Medical University went on to suggest even a modest dose of glucomannan promoted bowel movement by 30 percent and improved colonic ecology in constipated adults.

 Luckily, shirataki noodles are widely available both in supermarkets and online.
 Give them a shot because with barely any calorie intake, much like Herb Brook’s crew, you’ve got nothing to lose.